University of the Philippines: Autonomous units

 Each constituent university of U.P. is headed by a chancellor, who is elected on a three-year term by the Board of Regents.
-Unlike the president, who is elected on a single six-year term without re-election, the chancellor maybe re-elected for another three-year term but it is upon the discretion of the members of the Board of Regents.
+Unlike the president, who is elected on a single six-year term without re-election, the chancellor may be re-elected for another three-year term but it is upon the discretion of the members of the Board of Regents.

+Autonomous College

+On April 27, 2023, during its 1380th meeting, the University of the Philippines' Board of Regents approved the proposal for autonomy for UP Tacloban.
+This decision marked a significant shift in the college's status, transforming it from a satellite campus of UP Visayas into an autonomous unit under the Office of the UP President.

+UP Tacloban was granted autonomy to boost its capacity to effectively fulfill its mandate in the Eastern Visayas Region.
+This shift to autonomy not only reinforces the college's role within the region but also serves as a foundation for its potential elevation to a full-fledged constituent university within the UP system, a transition expected to transpire within three to five years.

 Satellite campuses

 The satellite campuses do not have autonomous status.
 They are considered extension colleges of their parent unit.
-Some campuses host different programs of various colleges within the parent unit.
+Some campuses host different programs from various colleges within the parent unit.